 It is our intention that teaching and learning in Maths will develop confident and curious mathematicians who love learning and have an enjoyment and excitement of mathematics.
 We want our pupils to be competent and confident problem solvers, reasoners and investigators.

-We want our pupils to become interested in and have a sense of enjoyment of mathematics.
-We want them to become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time, so that all pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
-To reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
-To solve problems by applying their mathematics to a variety of routine and nonroutine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+Children will become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time, so that all pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately with automaticity.
+To reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical vocabulary and language to capture, connect and apply important mathematical ideas.
+To solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
 We also want our children to apply these skills to the purposeful world in which they live and be equipped with the resilience, and determination to question and debate all lines of enquiry.